Emergence of space and cosmic evolution based on entropic force: Introduction

 A large number of cosmological observations have showed that our universe is in accelerating expansion.
-It is usually explained by $\Lambda CDM$ model.
-The model is well in line with the data of astronomical observations and implies that 73\% of the total energy of the universe is dark energy.
-However, since Verlinde\cite{key-6}pointed out that gravity was explained as an entropic force caused by changes in the information associated with the positions of material bodies, it was proposed by Easson et al. that a driving term should be added to the Friedmann dynamic equation because of the existence of the surface term in the Einstein-Hilbert action\cite{key-7}.
+The fact is usually explained by the $\Lambda CDM$ model which is well in line with the data of astronomical observations and implies that 73\% of the total energy in the universe is dark energy.
+However, since Verlinde\cite{key-6}pointed out that gravity could be explained as an entropic force caused by changes in the information associated with the positions of material bodies, it was proposed by Easson et al. that a driving term should be added to the Friedmann dynamic equation because of the surface term obtained by the variation of the EH action \cite{key-7}.
 In this entropic force scenario, called ``entropic cosmology'', the expansion of the universe is caused by the entropy of the surface.
-Based on the idea of entropic cosmology, the current accelerating expansion \cite{key-7} and inflation at early universe\cite{key-8} were investigated.
-Cosmic expansion based on the entropic force scenario were also investigated in Refs.\cite{key-9,key-10}.
+Based on the idea of entropic cosmology, cosmic expansion were investigated further in Refs.\cite{key-8,key-9,key-10}.

-Padmanabhan\cite{key-11}suggested an idea that cosmic space is emergent as cosmic time progresses.
+Padmanabhan\cite{key-11}suggested that cosmic space is emergent as cosmic time progresses.
 He argued that the difference between the number of the surface degrees of freedom and that of the bulk degrees of freedom in a region of space drives the accelerating expansion of the universe through a simple equation $\Delta V=\Delta t(N_{sur}-N_{bulk})$, where $V$ is the Hubble volume in Planck units and $t$ is the cosmic time in Planck units.
-Further, he derived the standard Friedmann equation of FRW universe.
-The Gauss-Bonnet gravity and more general Lovelock gravity were also studied\cite{key-12}.
-And emergent perspective of gravity has been further investigated\cite{key-13,key-14,key-15}.
+Further, he derived the standard Friedmann equation of the FRW universe.
+Emergent perspective of gravity has been further investigated\cite{key-12,key-13,key-14,key-15}.